 PAPER OUTCOME

 BODO-HC-1016 Topic - • Students will have to study on glimpse on

 The History of Bodo Bodo folk literature.

 Literature till (Early • It gives information to students on the

 Period) contribution of the missionaries to the

 (SEMESTER - I) early period of Bodo literature.

 • It gives information on Pre-Bibar

 literature and contribution of the Bibar

 Magazine towards the development of Bodo

 society and the literary history of the

 Bodos.

 BODO-HC-1026 Topic - • It enthuse the students to know about the

 Literary Criticism concept of literary criticism.

 (Western) • It gives information to students about

 (SEMESTER - I) the difference between the western and

 eastern literary criticism

 . • It provides the concept of poetry.

 BODO-HC-2016 Topic - • It enables the students to know about the

 History of Bodo outline of old and modern Bodo poetry.

 Literature (Modern • It throws light on the outline of old and

 Period 1952 to 2015) modern Bodo drama.

 (SEMESTER - II) • It focuses light on outline of Bodo

 fictional prose

-BODO-HC-2026 Topic -
+BODO-HC-2026 Topic - • It enthuse the students to know about the

-Eastern Literary
+Eastern Literary concept of literary criticism.

 Criticism (SEMESTER - -

 II) difference between the eastern and western

 literary criticism.

 • It provides the concept of poetry

-BODO-HC-3016 Topic -
+BODO-HC-3016 Topic - • It helps the students to know about

 definition of language and linguistics.

 Linguistics (SEMESTER -

 - III) characteristics of Bodo language and

 Linguistics.

 • It shows the importance of study of

+language and Language Variety.

-BODO-HC-3026 Topic - language and Language Variety.It covers the trend of old Bodo poetry.
+BODO-HC-3026 Topic - • It covers the trend of old Bodo poetry.

 Bodo Poetry (Early

 Period) romantic, classical, nationalist and

 (SEMESTER - III) patriotic poems in Bodo poetical literature.

-patriotic poems in bodo poeticai interature.